top of page

 DP Talia draw 2020.png

 After receiving degrees in Genetics from the Hebrew University of Jerusalem (B.S.Agr., 1983), the University of Wisconsin – Madison (M.S., 1986), NC State University (Ph.D., 1989) and Postdoctoral training at the University of California – Davis (1989-1991), Daniel joined the faculty at Oklahoma State University, followed by the University of Nebraska – Lincoln where he started GeneSeek, and eventually landed in Chapel Hill at UNC in 2005.
 Before retiring from UNC in 2018, Daniel had published close to 200 papers and book chapters primarily focusing on the genetic and genomic architecture of complex traits in animals and mouse models.
-Daniel is married to the Social Worker Andrea Eisen (co-founder of the Refugee Community Partnership) and they have two children, Amos (currently a Master's Student in Curriculum & Instruction at the University of Washington College of Education) and Talia (a recent graduate from the Tulane School of Architecture and currently a Neon Fabricator and artist in New Orleans).
+Daniel is married to the award-winning Social Worker Andrea Eisen (co-founder of the Refugee Community Partnership) and they have two children, Amos (on the faculty at High Mountain Institute in Leadville CO) and Talia (a fit model and tattoo artist in Los Angeles).
 Daniel also served on the Board of Directors for the North Carolina Center for Entrepreneurial Development, and the Refugee Community Partnership in Chapel Hill - Carrboro.

 bottom of page